 Ameerah Holliday is a dancer and self-proclaimed poetess from San Diego, Calif.
 She received her bachelor’s degree in English Literature from San Diego State University and currently serves as social media manager for Ebb & Flow Publications and junior agent for Serendipity Literary Agency.
 In addition to serving as the editorial director for the San Diego Poetry Annual, she is also the editor for the Kids!
 San Diego Poetry Annual.

-Alana Contreras Rodríguez is a creative from Chula Vista, Calif.
+Alana Contreras Rodríguez is a creative powerhouse from Chula Vista, Calif.
 A first-generation graduate from San Diego State University, she holds a B.A. in English.
-Her work is featured in the literary magazine Unfortunately, the SDPA and forthcoming in Boats Against the Current poetry magazine.
+Her work includes an inspiring stint with Poetry International (SDSU) marketing department and has been featured in the literary magazine Unfortunately, the SDPA, Boats Against the Current poetry magazine and elsewhere.
+Alana is passionate about encouraging young poets in both the Latinx and LGBTQ+ communities to pursue publication and share their work with the world.